henrywang/bootc/docs/src/upgrades.md

 bootc upgrade --download-only
 ```

-This will pull the new container image from the registry and create a staged deployment
+This will pull the new container image from the container image source and create a staged deployment
 in download-only mode.
 The deployment will not be applied on shutdown or reboot until
 you explicitly apply it.